ADVANCING THE MANAGEMENT OF SEVERE COW’S MILK PROTEIN ALLERGY

 Infants fed formula with 2’FL and LNnT† had lower antibiotic and antipyretic use6-8

 Unsettled, persistent crying, vomiting & severe diarrhoea and faltering growth

 WHAT WOULD BE YOUR MOST IMPORTANT GOAL FOR SOPHIA?

-For infants with severe CMPA and/or multiple food allergies who cannot be breastfed, symptom relief can be achieved by eliminating the allergen from the infant’s diet with:
+For infants with multiple food allergies, including CMPA, who are complementary feeding but cannot be breastfed, symptom relief can be achieved by:

 - A complementary diet with the elimination of the foods suspected of causing an allergic reaction4,5

 - A proven amino acid-based formula, such as Alfamino® HMO, which has been shown to be safe and effective for infants with CMPA:1-3

 CMPA and food allergies in general may impair growth as some symptoms may affect nutritional intake and/or the absorption of nutrients.4,5 Alfamino® HMO is nutritionally tailored for infants with severe symptoms of CMPA and other food allergies, and has been proven to support healthy growth and development:20,21